AnonyFriday/_PROJECT_SocialMediaWeb/README.md

 - Message is updated in real time.

 ### Profile
-- Show personal info (Name, age, gender, preference, avatar)
+- Show personal info (Name, age, gender, preference, avatar) of users
 - If the user is owner of profile, they will have ability to change gender or love preference (not email or name due to impersonations).

 ### Favorites (Loved posts)